Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine

 Originally from Fargo, North Dakota, Dr. Barnard received his M.D. degree at the George Washington University School of Medicine and completed his residency at the same institution.
 He practiced at St. Vincent’s Hospital in New York before returning to Washington to found the Physicians Committee.

-Dr. Fields currently serves as co-chair for the Pharmacist Member Interest Group within the American College of Lifestyle Medicine and as the President of the Indiana Pharmacists Association.
-Prior to these roles, she served as President of the Indiana Society of Health System Pharmacists in 2015 and President of the Indiana Academy of Non-Traditional Pharmacists in 2017.
+Dr. Fields is a former co-chair of the Pharmacist Member Interest Group within the American College of Lifestyle Medicine.
+She is a Past President of the Indiana Pharmacists Association (2018-2020), Past President of the Indiana Society of Health System Pharmacists (2015), and Past President of the Indiana Academy of Non-Traditional Pharmacists (2017).
 Dr. Fields has served on the Board of Directors for both the Indiana Pharmacists Association and the Indiana Rural Health Association.
-She has served on Section Advisory Groups for the American Society of Health-System Pharmacists for the past 7 years.
+She served on Section Advisory Groups for the American Society of Health-System Pharmacists for 7 years.
 She served as Chair of the Indiana Pharmacy Practice Advancement Initiative Task Force from 2014-2015.

 Frequently Asked Questions